eepgwde/vojdamago/docs/design/Overview.md

 This is the web-site for a software project that uses Python, R and q/kdb+ to investigate the root-causes of road damage done to vehicles over 7 years.

+This document describes the build system.
+The analyses carried out is described in more detail within dedicated pages.

 ## Summary

-This has a complete project that loads data from a set of CSV and XLS files.
+This is a complete project that loads data from a set of CSV and XLS files.
 This system uses Python and q/kdb for the pre-processing and some of the feature engineering.